CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/RDP-over-HTTP-Workaround.md

   ![](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/Labs/images/copypasteissue-8.png)

-# Steps to Troubleshoot Remote Desktop Isues

-## Steps to Enable Cookies in the Browsers
+### Steps to Enable Cookies in the Browsers

-### If you are using Safari browser, then please follow the below steps :
+#### If you are using Safari browser, then please follow the below steps:

  ->  Click the Safari menu from the top toolbar.
  ->  Choose Preferences.
  ->  Click the Privacy tab.
  ->  Click the Never checkbox for Block Cookies.

-### If you are using Chrome browser, then please follow the below steps :
+#### If you are using Chrome browser, then please follow the below steps :

  -> Click the context menu in the browser toolbar to the right of the address bar.
  -> Choose Settings.
  -> Click "Show Advanced Settings."
  -> Click Content settings in the Privacy section.
  -> Ensure that the bullet for "Allow local data to be set (recommended)" is checked.
  -> Also ensure that "Block third-party cookies and site data" is unchecked.

-### If you are using Firefox broser, then please follow the below steps:
+#### If you are using Firefox broser, then please follow the below steps:

  -> Click the Tools menu from the top toolbar.
  -> Choose Options.
  -> Click the Privacy tab.
  -> Under "History" select "Use custom settings for history" from the drop-down menu beside "Firefox will."
  -> Ensure that the checkboxes for "Accept cookies from sites" and "Accept third-party cookies" are both checked.
  -> Click OK.

 # Contact Support: